-- If a kernel is configured with the CONFIG_DEBUG_LOCK_ALLOC define, the driver will fail to compile due to mutex_lock_nested() call being included with GPL requirement.
+- In some kernel releases, when a package is installed or uninstalled, you may see a warning message on the system console similar to "systemd-rc-local-generator[22094]: /etc/rc.d/rc.local is not marked executable, skipping.".
+This is for informational purpose only and can be ignored. - If a kernel is configured with the CONFIG_DEBUG_LOCK_ALLOC define, the driver will fail to compile due to mutex_lock_nested() call being included with GPL requirement.
 If you want to successfully compile the driver, you will need to remove the CONFIG_DEBUG_LOCK_ALLOC define and rebuild the kernel. - Ubuntu kernels RH8.0 onwards may have the default systemd-timesyncd daemon installed which does not accurately adjust the system.
 You may want to replace the default with the chrony package for a more accurate time asjustment. - The 9277 board comes in +/5 Volt range. - The 9278 board comes in +/-10 Volt range. - Full differential mode is supported by these boards. - When synchronizing multiple cards, only one synchronization clock can be selected even though the board supports multiple clocks. - Driver and board supports MSI interrupts.
 The default configuration is to perform MSI interrupts. - On some kernel logs, you may see warnings about module verifications and tainted kernel.
 These can be ignored as they are generated due to the fact that this is a proprietary driver. - Some new SuperMicro Mother Boards (X11SPA-TF) have a problem with supporting MSI interrupts on these cards.
 The driver detects this problem and attempts to switch to alternate MSI support.
 If that also fails, then wired interrupts configured by the driver.
 If the board detects this issue, an appropriate error message is inserted in the kernel log message (which can be viewed with the command dmesg). - On some SuperMicro Mother Boards, if the BIOS has enabled VT-d MSI interrupt remapping, there is a problem with some kernels where interrupts will not be generated due to source-id verification failure.
-Currently, the driver has implemented hooks into the RedHawk 6.5 onwards kernels to fix this problem. - If MSI interrupts are not being generated and the user wishes to continue using MSI interrupts instead of wired interrupts, they can try to resolve the problem by implementing one the following: - Reload the kernel with the grub option "intremap=nosid" - o Reload the kernel with the grub option "intremap=off" - Disable VT-d in the BIOS - Disable VT-d Msi Interrupt Remapping in the BIOS - Disable 4G Decoding in the BIOS
+Currently, the driver has implemented hooks into the RedHawk 6.5 onwards kernels to fix this problem. - If MSI interrupts are not being generated and the user wishes to continue using MSI interrupts instead of wired interrupts, they can try to resolve the problem by implementing one the following: - o Reload the kernel with the grub option "intremap=nosid" - Reload the kernel with the grub option "intremap=off" - Disable VT-d in the BIOS - Disable VT-d Msi Interrupt Remapping in the BIOS - Disable 4G Decoding in the BIOS